 It made two replacements, that's perfect, that's exactly what I expected to see.
 Practice using the advanced find and replace options so you'll be better prepared for the Word MOS Expert exam.

-To begin, Jennifer provides an overview of the certification program and its costs.
+The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc. To begin, Jennifer provides an overview of the certification program and its costs.
 She then walks through all of the certification objectives, including hands-on experience with downloadable sample documents.
 She concludes the course with a full-length practice test that emulates exam 77-425, together with solutions to each of the exam challenges.